The Vermont Statutes Online

 (a) On 90 days' notice, the Manager may be removed without cause by a majority of Council so voting.
 He or she may be suspended during this period, but his or her pay shall continue until his or her removal.

-(b) Notwithstanding the above, the Council may adopt a resolution stating their intention to remove the Manager and the reasons therefore, a copy of which shall be served forthwith on the Manager who may, within 10 days, demand a public hearing.
+(b) Notwithstanding the above, the Council may adopt a resolution stating its intention to remove the Manager and the reasons therefore, a copy of which shall be served forthwith on the Manager who may, within 10 days, demand a public hearing.
 Upon or after passage of such resolution, the Council may suspend him or her from duty, but his or her pay shall continue until his or her removal.
 If no appeal is filed, the Council may dismiss him or her.
 In the event of an appeal, the Council shall hold a public hearing not less than 10 days or more than 20 days from the date of appeal, after which they may dismiss him or her.

 § 13-1101.
 Membership